 Other motivations can include recital preparation, or planning on playing for a relative visiting from out of town.
 Sometimes my girls even do little recitals for their grandparents over FaceTime.
 They love getting the praise from their favorite people in the world, and they will play for them anytime.

 We have also been pretty big bribers where public performance is concerned.
 My kids know that they usually get some sort of reward for playing in a big recital.
-Bria recently played an entire concerto in a solo recital and earned herself a cute hat.
-Chloe is playing in an adjudicated piano festival next weekend and wants a tiny little Macbook for her American Girl doll.
+My oldest daughter recently played an entire concerto in a solo recital and earned herself a cute hat.
+My middle daughter is playing in an adjudicated piano festival next weekend and wants a tiny little Macbook for her American Girl doll.
 Sometimes all they want is a milkshake after their performance and life is good.